cocos/cocos-docs/en/scripting/typescript.md

 }
 ```

-1. For first time use, you need to install the TypeScript compiler, execute the following command on the command line:
+1. For first time use, you need to install the TypeScript compiler, execute the following command in command line:

     ```bash
     npm install -g typescript